daxa-ai/pebblo/README.md

 Add `PebbloSafeLoader` wrapper to the existing Langchain document loader(s) used in the RAG application. `PebbloSafeLoader` is interface compatible with Langchain `BaseLoader`.
 The application can continue to use `load()` and `lazy_load()` methods as it would on a Langchain document loader.

-Here is the snippet of Lanchain RAG application using `CSVLoader` before enabling `PebbloSafeLoader`.
+Here is the snippet of Langchain RAG application using `CSVLoader` before enabling `PebbloSafeLoader`.

 ```python
     from langchain_community.document_loaders import CSVLoader